mmshahria/GlassboardTech-API-Reference/Closes/GET Gets the Blue Sky fees related to this close.md

 <strong>stateSummaries<strong> `[object]`

-An array list of Banking Beneficiaries.
-Here, the data attribute is used as a simple descriptor for the returned array list object that encloses the list of Banking Beneficiaries for the current user.JSON Array Object descriptor that encloses the list of state summaries associated with this close.
+JSON Array Object descriptor that encloses the list of state summaries associated with this close.
 Each _array_ index consists of a count of investors per state and the amount invested per state.

 <strong>firstInvestmentDate<strong> `date`